 The conference venue will be St Raphael's hotel in Limassol, Cyprus.
-Participants will be able to make reservations either for the conference venue or for other suggested hotels through the online system on our website.
+Participants can make reservations either for the conference venue or other suggested hotels through the online system on our website.

 2.3.
-Registration & fees
+Registration and fees

-Early registration (until 20 March 2025): 180 Euros Late registrations (from 21 March 2025 onwards): 200 Euros
+Early registration (until 20 March 2025): 180 Euros Late registrations (from 21 March 2025 onwards): 200 Euros One-day pass: 140€ Via: https://educating-the-educators.icse.eu/registration/